“Bring your full attention to your practice, let go of expectation,

 Om Namah Shivaya Gurave

-I offer myself to the Light, the Auspicious Lord,
+I offer myself to the Light within,

-who is the True Teacher within and without,
+the True Teacher

 Sat Chid Ananada Murtaye